flexcomng/erpnext_quick_install/README.md

 ```
 # Compatibility

+Ubuntu 24.04 LTS,
+Ubuntu 23.04 LTS,
 Ubuntu 22.04 LTS,
 Ubuntu 20.04 LTS

 Debian 10 (Buster),
 Debian 11 (Bulls Eye)
+Debian 12 (Bookworm)

 # NOTE:

-Version 15 Compatibility is set to Ubuntu 22.04 LTS and above only.
-Other Distros or lower Ubuntu versions not supported for version 15 installation.
+Version 15 Compatibility is set to Ubuntu 22.04 LTS and above and Debian 12 only.
+Lower versions are not supported for version 15 installation due to dependency issues.
 Visit https://github.com/gavindsouza/awesome-frappe to learn about other apps you can install.

 If you encounter spawn error on socketio when running bench restart, run the following commands: